Vintage Images Of Argentina History

 Argentina

-The First Native Settlers
+The First Settlers In Argentina (11,000 BC)

-In the prehistoric era, humans began to settle in the southern-most region of Argentina about 13,000 years ago.
+Humans began to settle in the southern-most region of Argentina about 11,000 BC.
 That area is also known as Patagonia, a geographical area that encompasses the southern end of South America, and it crosses the borders of Argentina and Chile, with the Andes (extensive mountain region) dividing the two nations.
 Originally, various nomadic tribes of people settled into parts of Argentina, some of which were the Charrúa, Minuane, and Guarani peoples, who were hunter-gatherers and farmers.
-The first Asian tribes to settle in Argentina arrived from the Bering Strait.
-The Bering Strait was known for connecting Asia to the Americas via Beringia, also known as the Bering Land Bridge (currently submerged beneath the sea), which existed during the last ice age.
-Many academics state that the first major human migration from Asia crossed the Bering Strait into the Americas approximately 16,000 - 20,000 years ago.
-Spanning several thousand years, a vast and varied Asian population gradually navigated difficult journeys across the Americas, expanding and diversifying as they established their distinctive cultures and societies within demarcated regions.The Inca Empire
+The first Asian tribes to settle in Argentina arrived from the Bering Strait and the Bering Strait was known for connecting Asia to the Americas via Beringia, it is also known as the Bering Land Bridge (currently submerged beneath the sea), which existed during the last ice age.
+Many academics have stated that the first major human migration from Asia crossed the Bering Strait into the Americas about 16,000 - 20,000 years ago.
+Spanning several thousand years, a vast and varied Asian population gradually navigated difficult journeys across the Americas, expanding and diversifying as they established their distinctive cultures and societies within demarcated regions across the continent.The Inca Empire & Argentina (Between 1400 - 1480)

 The African Slave Trade